cheshire-cat-ai/docs/mkdocs/faq.md

 On the other hand, [Langchain](https://github.com/langchain-ai/langchain) is a framework for developing applications powered by language models.
 It offers tons of composable tools and integrations to this purpose and the Cheshire Cat makes use of some of them to manage chains, agents, llm/embedder.
 You can take an in depth look at our [core](https://github.com/cheshire-cat-ai/core) if you are purr-ious about it.

+#### I want to use the admin page for...

+The admin page is an administration/debugging panel.
+The only use case is to provide a more convinient way to interact with the cat...

+We provide a [widget](https://github.com/cheshire-cat-ai/widget-vue) to connect the cat to your product!

+You are free to modify the admin to adapt it on your product **however** you will need to respect the GPL3, meaning you are free to fork and go on your own, but you are forced to open source changes.

+#### Why the admin doesn't have authetification using email-password or google account??

+The admin page is an administration/debugging panel.

+The only use case is to provide a more convinient way to interact with the cat with **basic** authentification through api_key.

 ## Basic Info

 #### Can I insert a long article into the chat?